aporialiao/aporialiao/README.md

 ### Hi there I'm [Felicity](https://aporialiao.github.io/)

-Software Engineer at Meta.
-Menlo Park & San Francisco
+Software Engineer at Meta, I am based in San Francisco.

 ### Presently
 * Exploring large-scale recommendation systems (RecSys) at Meta.
 I engineer for the TorchRec team, which is the open-source PyTorch domain library providing sparsity and parallism tools to optimize RecSys models on a distributed environment.